 Labor, Delivery, Postpartum

-ACOG Releases Guidelines on Management of Post-term Pregnancy [Practice Guidelines]
+AAFP Releases Guidelines on Trial of Labor After Cesarean Delivery [Practice Guidelines]

-ACOG Releases Guidelines for Vaginal Birth After Cesarean Delivery [Practice Guidelines]
+Rates of Cesarean Birth and Vaginal Birth After Previous Cesarean Delivery [Practice Guidelines]

 Based on three good studies of 462 patients, discontinuing epidural analgesia in the second stage of labor does not significantly change rates of instrumented delivery or other delivery outcomes, but it increases rates of inadequate pain relief.

 Treatment with betamimetics decreases the number of women with preterm labor who give birth within 48 hours, but it does not decrease the number of births within seven days.
 Limited evidence suggests that treatment with beta-mimetics does not decrease perinatal death or morbidity.